Team-2502/Team-2502.github.io/_build/gearsandsprockets.markdown

 There are 2 types of [belts](https://www.vexrobotics.com/vexpro/motion/belts-and-pulleys) that you will probably use: HTD, and GT2.
 HTD belts have a larger, more coarse profile while the GT2 belts are smaller.

 If your belts keep snapping/slipping, it is time to consider upgrading to sprockets.

+Belts may need to be tensioned and this can be easily accomplished with a bearing or two on a bolt.

+Belts take lots of wear and tear so a few extras can never hurt.